 What we really love about HomeCare is the control it gives to parents.
 HomeCare grants the ability to pause the internet for individual users (specifically, any devices assigned to them), as well as the option to shut off Internet service on a daily basis, either at specified times (e.g., bedtiem), or after specified durations (e.g., after two hours).
 For Internet-savvy but easily-distracted children, these features will most definitely be life savers for parents!
 HomeCare also allows parents to filter out certain types of content on a per-device basis, like social networks, gambling, video chat services, or adult sites.
 When a user of that device attempts to access prohibited content, a warning screen appears indicating that it is not allowed, as shown in the screenshot here, and the TP-Link Deco app sends a notification to the owner (i.e., parent).
 Who says parents don't have eyes in the back of their heads?!?
 Honestly, this is a feature that could have prevented an entire generation of young minds being exposed to the darkest elements of the Internet.
 It alone is worth the price of admission for parents, as far as we're concerned.

 With all that said, there is one highly-touted feature that was unique to the M9 Plus that turned out to be a bust in our testing.
 TP-Link has integrated a Zigbee radio into the M9 Plus, which in theory allows it to control Zigbee-compatible Smart Home devices.
-This is the same protocal that Amazon incorporated into its Echo Plus, so it's most definitely mainstream at this point.
+This is the same protocal that Amazon incorporated into its Echo Plus, so it's definitely mainstream at this point.
 It's also a protocol that has long been used in dedicated Smart Home hubs, including the Wink Hub 2 that we reviewed.
-Alas, the Smart Home space is still a bit of Wild West, and TP-Link only previous experience in building a hub was the SR20 Smart Router, and it most definitely did not catch on.
-Our guess is that this is because it didn't work very well, because the M9 Plus was a huge disappointment in this regard.
-We spent hours upon hours looking at the message in the accompanying screenshot, attempting to get the M9 Plus to connect to our GE- and Sylvania-branded Zigbee bulbs, to absolutely no avail.
+Alas, the Smart Home space is still a bit of Wild West, and TP-Link's only previous experience in building a hub was the SR20 Smart Router, and which did not catch on.
+Our guess is that this is because it didn't work very well, and indeed, the M9 Plus was likewise a huge disappointment in our testing.
+We spent hours upon hours staring at the message in the accompanying screenshot, attempting to get the M9 Plus to connect to our GE- and Sylvania-branded Zigbee bulbs, but to no avail.
 This is despite the fact that our Sylvania bulb actually flashed the "connected" signal during the process.
-Whatever the case may be, the Smart Home capabilities of the M9 Plus are most definitely a work in progress, and at this point don't even come close to getting our recommendation.
+Whatever the case may be, the Smart Home capabilities of the M9 Plus are clearly a work in progress, and at this point don't come close to getting our recommendation.
 For what it's worth, we had our Sylvania bulb connected back up to our Wink Hub 2 in about 30 seconds, so yes, it can work, assuming you have a working Zigbee hub!

 - TP-Link Deco M9 Plus Mesh WiFi System - $300 (original MSRP: $300)